 5. Live theatre is a hearty affair

 Did you know that seeing a show really gets your heart pumping?
 It’s not just a saying, it’s actually true!
-According to a recent study by University College London and the University of Lancaster, audience members watching Dreamgirls experienced an elevated heart rate for 28 minutes of the show.
+According to a study by University College London and the University of Lancaster, audience members watching Dreamgirls experienced an elevated heart rate for 28 minutes of the show.
 The increase recorded is actually considered the optimal heart rate to stimulate cardio ﬁtness and stamina according to the British Heart Foundation, meaning the audience members were working out while sitting in the theatre.

 Not only that, another study from University College London suggests that your heartbeat can synchronise with your surrounding audience members when you’re watching a live performance.

 6. London musicals give you that warm fuzzy feeling

 It’s an absolute phenomenon.
 No matter the subject, no matter the number of deaths you witness during the two-hour show, you’ll leave the theatre feeling upbeat and alive!
 Even if you do end up crying your eyes out, experiencing the lives of those characters and taking part in a standing ovation will have you feeling on top of the world when you exit the theatre.

 And that’s just the tragedies.
 Jukebox musicals will leave you nostalgic and dancing in the streets.
 Comedies will have you belly laughing so hard it’ll give your abs a workout.
 But no matter what you see, you’ll have your spirits lifted and your adrenaline rushing through your veins.

 7. London musicals are a great way to introduce children to theatre

 Plays are great but for young children, they can sometimes be a little hard to follow.
 That’s why musicals are ideal for under 10s.
 With bright colours, joyful songs, and endearing characters, London musicals are magical.
 They’re the perfect way to entertain the kids while keeping yourself amused, too.